andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 #### Moving the CloudEOS to Monitor Mode

-When the vZTX has been configured in Proxmox its time to power it up.
+When the vZTX has been configured in Proxmox it's time to power it up.
 It will boot up with a very simple config.
 Username defaults to admin, and there is no password or was the password admin?
-Dont remember.
+Don't remember.

 Before I can use the CloudEOS image as my ZTX appliance the first thing that needs to be done is to move the CloudEOS into monitor mode after first boot.
 This is done by running the following commands: